yaworsw/euler-manager/README.md

 `test_all` runs all of your solutions to see if they are correct.

     $ euler test_all

+`include_images` will copy Project Euler's images into your euler managed directory so that you can access them without an Internet connection.

+    $ euler include_images

 If you do not pass a problem id and language to the `desc`, `run`, or `test` commands Euler manager will use the directory it was invoked from to try to